carlhoerberg/meerkat/README.md

 Usage
 -----

-Put meerkat and pg or em-hiredis in your Gemfile, depending on which backend you plan to use.
+Put meerkat and amqp, pg or em-hiredis in your Gemfile, depending on which backend you plan to use.
 Gemfile:

 ```ruby